 Motivation surged to form the Rescue Hook and Ladder Company on June 26, 1881.
 They bought a used horse-drawn fire engine from San Francisco for $300.6

 Meanwhile, Engine Company No. 1 built their firehouse.
-Completed August 1881 - this historic building is still there, on Toughnut St., between 5th & 6th Streets.
-By Thanksgiving 1881, they had an engine, plus two fire-hose carts.6
+Completed August 1881.
+This historic fire fighting building is there, on Toughnut St. By Thanksgiving 1881, they had an engine, plus two fire-hose carts.6

-Both volunteer fire companies had uniforms.
-Most important - with two water companies in town, they had high pressure water systems to effectively fight fires!
+Both volunteer firefighters had uniforms.
+Importantly, with two water companies in town they had high pressure water systems to effectively fight fires!

-Most people were in bed on July 20th when the fire whistle sounded!
-Fire was blasting through the New Orleans Restaurant on the Southeast corner of Toughnut & 4th.
+Most people were asleep July 20th when the fire whistle sounded!
+Fire seared through the New Orleans Restaurant on the Southeast corner of Toughnut & 4th.

-But now with the fire company's access to quick water with great pressure - the fire was out in 20 minutes.
-One man suffered serious burns.
-Billy Fee was his name.
+Now the fire company had access to quick water with pressure.
+The fire was out in 20 minutes.
+One man, Billy Fee, suffered serious burns.

-Many of the local historical mines suffered fire break-outs in production equipment:11
+Many local historical mines suffered production equipment fires:11

 More Historical Fires Through The Years11

 In 1914 Arizona prohibition ended all local saloon businesses.
 The town was suffering financially.
-Owners in default on property taxes tore off building roofs, which exempted them from taxes!
+Owners in default on property taxes tore off building roofs, exempting them from taxes!
 Some places burnt down.6

 Until the news later…